Woluiam/FunByte/README.md

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

 *For those wondering the source code to the site is currently private.

+*This site has not been modeled around being unblocked in school.
+Please Request a fork of the code in the issues tab or by contacting me if you wish to maintain it manually for a specific school or other restricted enviroment as I do not currently maintain any Custom Branches.